herolab-uga/mr-aoc/README.md

 # Anchor-oriented Multi-Robot Coverage without Global Localization
-It is a Robotraium package that implements a Anchor-oriented Multi-Robot Coverage without Global Localization.
+It is a Robotarium package that implements a Anchor-oriented Multi-Robot Coverage without Global Localization.
 It uses anchor oriented multi-robot coverage using for relative localization.
 This package contains Robotarium python codes:

   - AOC Coverage
   - AOC with dynamic AP

 ## Installation Requirements
-* C++ requirements.
-([pybind11](https://github.com/pybind/pybind11) is also required, but it's built into this repository; you don't need to install)
 * python 3.6+
 * [Robotarium Installation](https://pypi.org/project/robotarium-python-simulator/) is required for the Robotarium simulation

 ## 1. Setup:
-Clone the packge to your local directory and navigate to mr-aoc directory inside the package.
+Clone the package to your local directory and navigate to mr-aoc directory inside the package.

 ## 1. Simulation:
 Run the robotarium script for mr-aoc for covergae as: